vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Wisdom is not a product of schooling but of the lifelong attempt to acquire it." - Albert Einstein
 > 1. "The only true wisdom is in knowing you know nothing." - Socrates
 > 1. "The greatest wealth is to live content with little." - Plato
-> 1. "The journey of a thousand miles begins with one step." - Lao Tzu
 > 1. "Knowledge speaks, but wisdom listens." - Jimi Hendrix
 > 1. "We do not see things as they are, we see them as we are." - Anaïs Nin
 > 1. "Wisdom begins in wonder." - Socrates